Palliative Care, Advance Care Planning, and Goals

 Key Takeaways

-- Palliative care is appropriate at any stage of serious cancer and can be delivered with disease-directed therapy.
+- Palliative care is appropriate at any stage of serious cancer and can run concurrently with disease-directed therapy.

-- OCN scenarios distinguish palliative care from hospice and prioritize symptom relief, communication, and goal-concordant care.
+- OCN scenarios distinguish palliative care from hospice and prioritize symptom relief, honest communication, and goal-concordant care.

 - Nurses advocate for timely palliative referral when symptom burden, decision conflict, caregiver strain, or advanced disease is present.